Azure-Samples/ms-identity-javascript-angular-tutorial/6-AccessControl/1-call-api-roles/README.md

 ### Angular RoleGuard and protected routes for role-based access control

-Our client application, TodoListSPA, has a **RoleGuard** (`role-guard.service.ts`) component that checks whether a user has the right privileges to access a protected route.
+The client application Angular SPA has a **RoleGuard** (`role-guard.service.ts`) component that checks whether a user has the right privileges to access a protected route.
 It does this by checking `roles` claim the ID token of the signed-in user:

 ```typescript
 export class RoleGuardService implements CanActivate {